ABOUT BREAST CANCER

 Breast Cancer Treatment

-Starting treatment for breast cancer can be overwhelming and confusing.
-Understanding your different treatment options and how they are based on your unique breast cancer diagnosis and personal choices will help you be better informed as a patient.
+Starting treatment for breast cancer can be overwhelming.
+You may be feeling confused, scared or even in shock.
+Understanding your treatment options will help you be better informed as a patient.
+Your treatment options are based on your unique breast cancer diagnosis and personal choices.

-Each treatment option has benefits and risks to consider along with your own values and lifestyle.
-It’s important to make thoughtful, informed decisions that are best for you in partnership with your doctor.
+Each treatment has benefits and risks to consider along with your own values and lifestyle.
+It’s important to make thoughtful, informed decisions in partnership with your doctor.
 It’s also important to complete your breast cancer treatment plan.
 Those who complete their full course of treatment have a higher chance of survival.

 Use these links to jump to the topics below.